 Make sure your system is connected to the internet and that you are able to browse the web.
-To check your location, please go to our IP Info page, or alternatively go to our homepage and scroll down to this section:
+To check your location, please go to our IP Info page.

 This shows the IP Address and country that you are currently connecting from, in this example, the user is connecting from Singapore.

-Select Import From File…
+Select Import from file.

 Now start the VPN connection by clicking on the Network Manager icon again, and click on VPN and click on Connect.

-If you now browse our homepage or check your IP address again from the IP Info page, your location should show that you are now in the UK (or which ever country you have connected to).
+If you now check your IP address again from the IP Info page, your location should show that you are now in the U.K (or which ever country you have connected to).

 Note: the server IP address and country name will vary depending on the server or country you are connected to.